quarkusio/quarkus-platform/README.md

 Quarkus Platform aggregates extensions from Quarkus Core and those developed by the community into a single tested, compatible and versioned set that can be used by application developers to align the dependency versions of their applications with those verified by the platform testsuite.

+## Platform coordination mailing list

+If you are a Quarkus Platform participant, it is highly recommended to subscribe to the [quarkus-platform-coordination mailing list](https://groups.google.com/g/quarkus-platform-coordination).

+It is a low traffic list which aims to facilitate the coordination of the Platform releases and to share important Platform-related changes.

 ## Integration testsuite

 At this point, Quarkus Core extension tests are not included into the platform testsuite.
 There are two reasons for that: